M-Omarjee/sepsis-ai/README.md

 ### ⚠️ DISCLAIMER: Educational Use Only

-THIS IS NOT A CLINICAL DIAGNOSTIC TOOL.
-This project is developed purely for educational and portfolio purposes using simulated data.
+<p align="center">THIS IS NOT A CLINICAL DIAGNOSTIC TOOL.
+This project is developed purely for educational and portfolio purposes using simulated data.</p>